SSWConsulting/SSW.Rules.Content/rules/do-you-know-the-difference-between-a-clever-and-a-smart-developer/rule.md

         setPixel(pixel.X, pixel.Y, pixel.Color.ToDrawingColor());
 ```

-This was fortunately just someones exercise in proving that they could.
+This was fortunately just someone's exercise in proving that they could and happily states

 > Just because you can, doesn't mean you should!

 So what are some of the things that developers learn over time that takes them from being a Clever developer to being a Smart developer?

-## Avoid problems
+## Avoiding problems

 Clever developers fix a problem where Smart Developers stop a problem from happening.